mod-audio/mod-cv-plugins/README.md

 # MOD-CV-Plugins

-This repository contains the source code for the `mod-cv-plugins` and the `logic-operators`.
+This repository contains the source code for the `mod-cv-plugins`

 ##### MOD-CV-Plugins:
 * mod-cv-attenuverter